loomio/loomio_help/content/guides/consent_process/index.md

 And the third way in which objections are not valid is that they are based on predictive concerns for which we have no current data.
 Are we afraid our customers hate red or do we have actual market research?
 Predictive concerns can frankly just be wrong, and we can end up spending lots of team resources trying to integrate predictive concerns, especially if we have no relevant experience that supports our concerns.

-### Integration, objections to completion
+### Integration (objections to completion)

 Once all objections have been surfaced then we can complete integration.
 This includes understanding the concerns and checking that each objection meets the validation criteria.
 Your facilitator should pick one objection at a time and integrate it via open discussion to create an amended version of the proposal.
 It’s important that the proposal in its changed form still resolves the proposer’s tension.
 In other words, it would be pointless to change the proposal so that it no longer addresses the need that put it on the table in the first place, though how that need gets met may be different than the way the proposer initially conceived.
 This process is repeated for all valid objections, remembering that new objections may be raised as we change the proposal.
 When there are no further objections, the proposal has passed.

 # Integrative Consent online

 As we mentioned, there’s a number of benefits from doing some of your consent processes online.
+Here's how (on Loomio):

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTpQ3Eja7bwuZGB2vL16PHGRFLk15TqiH9Fbmpn0ztRLOYthxi6YC2gaF1ivmhTe5UHLoG65c-satE3/embed?start=false&loop=false&delayms=30000" frameborder="0" width="600" height="370" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/1sc425MNZ9I" frameborder="0" allowfullscreen></iframe>

 ## Key Pitfalls